 - Measurement – lack of ability to properly measure against specific performance metrics with efficiency

-- Long-tail Results – Understanding what’s working and what doesn’t work in content marketing based on its extended timeline to see results.
+- Takes too long to see results – Understanding what’s working and what doesn’t work in content marketing based on its extended timeline to see results.

 Let’s dig into each of the three problems and provide some solutions to address each of them.